iits-consulting/otc-auth/README.md

 The "ak-sk-env.sh" file must then be sourced before you can start using the environment variables.

+## Openstack Integration
+The OTC-Auth tool is able to generate the clouds.yaml config file for openstack.
+With this file it is possible to reuse the clouds.yaml with terraform.

+If you execute this command

+`otc-auth openstack config-create`

+It will create a cloud config for every project which you have access to and generate a scoped token.
+After that it overrides the the clouds.yaml (by default: ~/.config/openstack/clouds.yaml) file.

 ## Environment Variables
 The OTC-Auth tool also provides environment variables for all the required arguments.
 For the sake of compatibility, they are aligned with the Open Stack environment variables (starting with OS).